Arts and Crafts style furniture.

 Timeless heirloom quality, generations of pleasure.

-Notes from the workbench
+A few words from the workbench

 As well as being a truly beautiful, textured and sensuous material in its own right, timber is also one of the oldest traditional materials still in popular use.
 Fortunately it still continues to be one of the most sustainable and environmentally favorable materials that we have available for our use today; a time when such consideration is forefront in many peoples minds.
 This is due in the main to a trees facility to absorb carbon dioxide while growing, timber’s adaptability as a product and its endless ability to be recycled.
 It also heats my house and workshop.
 For all the gifts it bestows freely upon us, it is still a finite and vulnerable resource.